ramigs/nuxt-fauna-article/nuxt-fauna.md

 - GraphQL API using a GraphQL client (e.g., [Apollo](https://www.apollographql.com/client/))

+Normally, after using a GraphQL schema to generate the collections and indexes - as we did, you would use the GraphQL endpoint that’s automatically provided.
+For learning purposes, I decided to try out a different approach and go with FQL.
+Although this is not the official way to interact with the data, it also simplifies our schema, avoiding the need for GraphQL mutations to define write operations.

 We'll use the JavaScript driver, that we've already installed in a previous step.

 The driver requires a Fauna Admin Key in order to authenticate connections and write data in the `repos` database.

 From the database's dashboard, go to "Security" on the left-hand sidebar, and create a new key with "Admin" Role:

 ![Create a Fauna Admin Key](./fauna-new-admin-key.png)